w3c/wai-intro-wcag/content/wcag3-intro.md

 WCAG 3 is intended to be **better** than previous versions.
 It strives to:
 * be easier to understand and use
 * cover more user needs, including the needs of people with cognitive disabilities
-* provide a conformance model that better supports users and organizations (that is, owners/developers of websites, web apps, tools, documents, etc.)
+* provide a conformance model that better supports users and organizations _(that is, owners/developers of websites, web apps, tools, documents, etc.)_

+_(The rest of this page uses “website” for simplicity, yet WCAG 3 applies much broader than websites.)_

 To learn more about the WCAG 3 goals, development process, background, and review questions for the First Public Working Draft, please see the blog post [https://@@ @@title].

 ## Conformance Model

-…
+@@ summary & explanation of “conformance model”

+Background example: With WCAG 2, each success criteria is basically pass or fail.
+And a website does not conform to WCAG 2 if it does not pass all success criteria at the set level.
+For example, if one inconsequential image on an unimportant, rarely-visited page is missing alt text, then technically the website as a whole does not pass WCAG 2 Level A. Yet, in this example, that one missing alt has essentially no impact on the accessibility of the website for users.
+And, missing alt elsewhere on the website could significantly impact accessibility.

+The WCAG 3 conformance model is an effort to address this &mdash; to benefit users and website providers.
+Rather than pass-fail, …

 ## Structure
 ...